Caring For Your Pet: Things Dog Owners Tend To Forget

 Grooming: Dogs with specific grooming requirements, such as long-haired breeds, may need regular professional grooming services.
 Additionally, you may need to budget for grooming supplies like brushes, shampoos, and nail clippers.

-Training and socialization: Proper training and socialization are crucial for a well-behaved and happy dog.
+Training and socialisation: Proper training and socialisation are crucial for a well-behaved and happy dog.
 Consider the cost of obedience classes or hiring a professional dog trainer if needed.

 Toys and accessories: Dogs need toys for mental stimulation and physical exercise.
 Additionally, you may need to invest in accessories like a leash, collar, harness, dog bed, crate, and food and water bowls.